Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 9.

 You've learned to put the weight of a weapon to your advantage, letting its momentum empower your strikes.
-You gain the following benefits:

 * On your turn, when you score a critical hit with a melee weapon or reduce a creature to 0 hit points with one, you can make one melee weapon attack as a bonus action.
 * Before you make a melee attack with a heavy weapon that you are proficient with, you can choose to take a -5 penalty to the attack roll.
 If the attack hits, you add +10 to the attack's damage.